The Nun's Story (film): Reception

+Critical response

-On Rotten Tomatoes the film has an approval rating of 83% based on reviews from 18 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 20 reviews, with an average rating of 7.6/10.

-The Nun's Story was a major box office success in its day.
+The Nun's Story was a major box office success.
 Produced on a budget of $3.5 million, it grossed $12.8 million at the domestic box office, earning $6.3 million in theatrical rentals in the U.S. The Nun's Story was considered, for a time, to be the most financially successful of Hepburn's films and the one the actress often cited as her favorite.

-At the time of release Bosley Crowther wrote for the New York Times that, "Mr. Zinnemann has made this off-beat drama describe a parabola of spiritual afflatus and deflation that ends in a strange sort of defeat.
+Bosley Crowther of The New York Times praised The Nun's Story as an "amazing motion picture" and "a thoroughly tasteful film", writing that "Mr. Zinnemann has made this off-beat drama describe a parabola of spiritual afflatus and deflation that ends in a strange sort of defeat.
 For the evident point of this experience is that a woman gains but also loses her soul, spends and exhausts her devotion to an ideal she finds she cannot hold."

 The National Legion of Decency classified the film as A-II, "Morally Unobjectionable for Adults and Adolescents" with the observation that, "This entertainment film, noble, sensitive, reverent, and inspiring in its production, is a theologically sound and profound analysis of the essential meaning of religious vocation through the story of a person who objectively lacked the fundamental qualification for an authentic religious calling.
 If the film fails to capture the full meaning of religious life in terms of its spiritual joy and all-pervading charity, this must be attributed to the inherent limitations of a visual art."

 According to correspondences in the Kathryn Hulme collection at Yale University, both Mary Louise Habets and Kathryn Hulme were pleased with the film and its success.

+The film was nominated for Academy Awards in eight categories, but received no Oscars in the year that Ben-Hur swept the awards.
+Fred Zinnemann was honored as best director by both the New York Film Critics and the National Board of Review.

-In 2020 America again praised the film, celebrating it as Hepburn's most overlooked work and contrasting it with some of her less devout roles.
+In 2020, America magazine again praised the film, celebrating it as Hepburn's most overlooked work and contrasting it with some of her less devout roles.
 There is no mention of the magazine's late literary editor Father Gardiner and his support for the source material and involvement in the adaptation.